-A ‘systemic’ safety project approach has recently been developed in the USA (Preston et al., 2013).
-The systemic approach focuses on network-wide solutions, and has been trialled by different states in the USA over the past decade.
-The tool is still being developed on a national level.
+A ‘systemic’ safety project approach has been in the USA since the mid 1990s, first used in Washington State and recently throughout the USA (Preston et al., 2013).
+The systemic approach focuses on network-wide solutions and has been used by numerous states in the USA over the past decade.
+The System Safety Project Selection tool was developed by Federal Highway Administration in the USA.
 This approach involves several steps, drawing on both crash data as well as other sources of information to identify and treat risk.
 The steps are as follows:

 — by selecting crash types and facilities with the greatest number of severe crashes across the system;

 — by identifying and evaluating crash risk factors through examining the traffic volume, roadway/intersection features, posted speed limit, etc.